 How can these donations cause more harm than good?
 By raising the cost of the response cycle.
-Everything from collecting, sorting, packaging and shipping bulky items across long distances to sorting, warehousing and distributing them upon arrival costs a lot of money.
+Everything from collecting, Process of fitness sorting of banknotes by their condition of use.
+Through this process, used banknotes are classified as fit or unfit to return into the circula- tion.
+See Processing of banknotes., packaging and shipping bulky items across long distances to sorting, warehousing and distributing them upon arrival costs a lot of money.

 Delivering this aid is tough in disaster areas since transportation infrastructure, such as airports, roads and bridges, are likely to be damaged by the disaster or busy with the surge of incoming first responders, relief shipments and equipment.

 This is true in Nashville, where the storms and tornadoes caused massive power outages, filled roads with debris and severely damaged Tennessee’s biggest airport.

 After the 2004 South Asian tsunami, shipping containers full of ill-suited items such as used high-heeled shoes, ski gear and expired medications poured into the affected countries.
 This junk clogged ports and roads, polluting already ravaged areas and diverting personnel, trucks and storage facilities from actual relief efforts.

 After the 2010 earthquake in Haiti, many untrained and uninvited American volunteers bringing unnecessary goods ended up needing assistance themselves.